Center for Democracy and Technology: 2008–2012

 In 2008 CDT was given a grant of $125,000 over two years from the MacArthur Foundation to support the Internet, Human Rights and Corporate Responsibility Initiative.
 CDT has also voiced privacy concerns about "deep packet inspection" (DPI), a technology that allows companies to collect data from Internet service providers (ISPs) and categorize individual Internet traffic streams to service ads based on that information without user consent.
 CDT conducted legal analysis to show how DPI advertising practices could violate the Electronic Communications Privacy Act (ECPA) and testified before Congress.
 In 2009, major ISPs affirmed that they would not use DPI-based behavioral advertising without robust opt-in provisions.
 In the same year, CDT started the Health Privacy Project to bring expertise to complex privacy issues surrounding technology use in health care.
 A year later, CDT recommended new guidelines for reporting data breaches and for protecting health data used in marketing.
 These guidelines were incorporated into the American Recovery and Reinvestment Act.

 Later in 2009, the CDT commented on aspects of smart home appliances and the Smart Grid, and the potential dangers of the then-growing technology.
 More specifically, the potential risks of the information that could be collected, noting "device identifiers that uniquely identify a smart device and the manufacturer, control signals that reveal the function of smart devices, energy consumption at frequent time intervals at both the household and device level, temperature inside customers’ home, status of smart devices such as IP address and firmware version, and customers’ geographic region".
-They drew concern over the usage of the data collected, citing said concern over the potential benefits of smart appliances but the dangers of "invading the traditionally protected zone of he home and home life.
+They drew concern over the usage of the data collected, citing said concern over the potential benefits of smart appliances but the dangers of "invading the traditionally protected zone of the home and home life.
 Without planning, such adverse impacts could drive opposition to the Smart Grid and prompt a backlash against data collection that could be socially beneficial when limited to the narrow purposes of improving efficiency".